kszpakowski/crossplane-demo/README.md

   - [ ] using xrd status properties
   - [ ] using environment
 - [ ] Use single provider per account instead of splitting per managed resource type
+- [ ] Create custom provider for KindCluster, to enable Compositions POCs in local env